Salsativity/Salsativity.github.io/README.md

 ## Contributing

-Use [Codesandbox.io](https://codesandbox.io/s/registersalsativityorg-7l6bt) if you would like to edit or test code.
+Use [Codesandbox.io](https://codesandbox.io/) to edit or test code.
+Testing login/logout, you will have to update the Google API OAuth 2.0-Client-IDs to match the [....].codesandbox.io and [....].csb.app URL

 Please contribute using [Github Flow](https://guides.github.com/introduction/flow/).
 Create a branch, add commits, and [open a pull request](https://github.com/Salsativity/Salsativity.github.io/compare/).